-Kinship/relative and resource caregivers shall enroll each child of school age in school within three school days of the placement of the child.
+Kinship/relative caregivers and resource parents s h a l1 enroll each child of school age in school within three school days of the placement of the child.
 Information needed to enroll a child in school shall be provided by the Department.
 Exceptions may be made by the Social Services Manager.

-Kinship/relative and resource caregivers of a child of an appropriate age shall cooperate and shall take part with the Multidisciplinary Treatment Team (MDT) in selection and arrangements for educational programs appropriate for the child's age, abilities and treatment plan.

-Kinship/relative and resource caregivers shall be aware of and share with the child's worker the strengths and limitations of the individual child that they have observed from interactions with him, in order that appropriate educational and supportive services can be provided.

-Kinship/relative and resource caregivers shall plan with school personnel when there are any problems with the child in school, and report to the child's worker serious situations which require the Department's involvement or consent.
+Kinship/relative caregivers and resource parents of a child of an appropriate age shall cooperate and shall take part with the Multidisciplinary Treatment Team (MDT) in selection and arrangements for educational programs appropriate for the child's age, abilities, and treatment plan.
+Kinship/relative caregivers and resource parents shall be aware of and share with the child's worker the strengths and limitations of the individual child that they have observed from interactions with the child , in order that appropriate educational and supportive services can be provided.
+Kinship/relative caregivers and resource parents shall plan with school personnel when there are any problems with the child in school, and report to the child's worker serious situations which require the Department's involvement or consent.